DSulzhits/self_learning_platform/readme_eng.md

 Self Learning Platform service, including Sections (in this example different kind of animals) and Content (animal species).
-You can start this project with docker, or on local machine (default settings for start with docker).
+You can start this project with docker, or on local machine (default settings for start with docker), if you want to start tests your settings must be LOCAL.

 Virtual environment in this project: venv

 1) After starting virtual environment, install dependencies from file requirements.txt

 ```bash
 pip install -r requirements.txt

 ```

 2) Fill .env file according to file .env.sample